The Sunflower Initiative has awarded The Harriet Fitzgerald Scholarship to the following outstanding young women:

-Now a sophomore at Wellesley, Emily focuses on economics, international law, and public policy.
-She is particularly interested in education for girls and women’s human rights.
-In her essay accompanying her application, she wrote with excitement about her desire to be in an environment where it is the norm for women to hold positions of leadership and study whatever field they choose.
+In her essay accompanying her application for the Fitzgerald Scholarship, she wrote with excitement about her desire to be in an environment where it is the norm for women to hold positions of leadership and study whatever field they choose.
 She wrote, “When you are surrounded by the expectation that every woman is doing something amazing with her time you naturally grow accustomed to women’s leadership and adopt the mentality that you can do anything.
 My career, as is any endeavor, is undoubtedly possible – because in every other room, I’m treated like a woman; at Wellesley, I’m treated like a person.”

 2014 — Marley Forest

-The 2014 applicant pool was the strongest in the history of the scholarship.
-As an International Baccalaureate student, Marley’s curriculum was the most rigorous possible in an American public high School.
-She attended Bend High School.
-Marley’s high school activities span music, sports and community service.
+The 2014 applicant pool for The Fitzgerald Scholarship was the strongest in the history of the scholarship.
+As an International Baccalaureate student at Bend High School, Marley’s curriculum was the most rigorous possible in an American public high School.
+Marley’s high school activities spanned music, sports and community service.

 After being at Wellesley for a short time Marley said, ”Every woman I have met here has done so much and will do so much, and it is incredible to know that here at Wellesley all of these bright women will be given the space and the resources to flourish in their careers and lives after college.
 I feel that I am beginning to now truly understand why a women’s college education is so important.”